 Cash and cash equivalents include cash on deposit with financial institutions and highly liquid investments with original maturities of three months or less.
-Restricted cash of approximately \$3,616,000 and approximately \$2,557,000 at March 31, 2014 and December 31, 2013, respectively, represents cash held by a broker as margin on Eurodollar futures contracts.
-Restricted cash, totaling \$583,000 at March 31, 2014, represents cash held on deposit as collateral with a repurchase agreement counterparty, which may be used to make principal and interest payments on the related repurchase agreements.
+Restricted cash of approximately \$3,992,000 and approximately \$2,557,000 at June 30, 2014 and December 31, 2013, respectively, represents cash held by a broker as margin on Eurodollar futures contracts.

 The Company maintains cash balances at three banks, and, at times, balances may exceed federally insured limits.
 The Company has not experienced any losses related to these balances.
 The Federal Deposit Insurance Corporation insures up to \$250,000 per depositor at each financial institution.
-At March 31, 2014, the Company's cash deposits exceeded federally insured limits by approximately \$45.5 million.
+At June 30, 2014, the Company's cash deposits exceeded federally insured limits by approximately \$36.1 million.
 Restricted cash balances are uninsured, but are held in separate customer accounts that are segregated from the general funds of the counterparty.
-The Company uses only large, well-known bank and derivative counterparties and believes that it is not exposed to any significant credit risk on cash and cash equivalents or restricted cash balances.
+The Company uses large, well-known bank and derivative counterparties and believes that it is not exposed to significant credit risk on cash and cash equivalents or restricted cash balances.